-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1980.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Myers is shown as a purple triangle. (analysis methodology)

 Some of Myers’s most recently sponsored bills include...

 - H.R.
 6737 (96th): A bill to grant a Federal charter to the Italian American War ...

 - H.R.
 5914 (96th): A bill to amend the Comprehensive Employment and Training Act to revise ...

 - H.R.
 5095 (96th): Opportunities Industrialization Centers Skills Training and Private Sector Job Creation Welfare Reform ...

 - H.R.
 4540 (96th): A bill for the relief of Olegario Azcona, Blanca Azcona and Olegario ...